AlexisBlade2001/Grayjay-DLive/README.md

 There's a lot of things to fix and implement, more importantly let the plugin fetch data properly with a paginator

 Licensing?
-I don't know how they work, I'm not going to use the wrong one so this is being uploaded without one, pretty sure I have to fix it
+I guess is MIT, I mean, here's the [Sample Plugin](https://gitlab.futo.org/videostreaming/plugins/sample) repository... yeah, I should have submitted it from the very beginning, I guess...
+I wasn't sure about it because I didn't use it at the start of it, but instead I started working on it with an old sample documentation.

 Also the whole thing was made when Grayjay was releasing, I just forgot to upload